 present have discovered evidence of human existence near and inside the

 caves over hundreds of thousands of years.

-Among the many findings were remnants of houses, various stone tools, jewellery,
+Among the many findings were remnants of houses, various stone tools, jewelry,

 bones of animals used for food and graves.

 Neanderthals may have lived side by side with early humans and possibly interbred

 Stone axes and sharp flint arrowheads of both branches of the human race have been discovered in